2021–22 Liga II

 The 2021–22 Liga II (also known as 2021–22 Liga II Casa Pariurilor) was the 82nd season of the Liga II, the second tier of the Romanian football league system.
 A total of 20 teams contested the league.

 It was the sixth Liga II season with a single series.
 In the regular season each team played every other team once, then followed a promotion play-off and a relegation play-out.
 The first two teams promoted to Liga I at the end of the season and the third-placed and fifth-placed team played a play-off match against the 13th-placed and 14th-placed team from Liga I. The last five teams relegated to Liga III.
-The season began on 31 July 2021 and end on 4 June 2022.
+The season began on 31 July 2021 and ended on 4 June 2022.